ICJIA/researchhub-docs/docs/README.md

 ### For Developers

 If you are a developer and want to know technical details of _ICJIA Research Hub_ or make contributions to the project, please check out our [Developer Guide page](/dev-guide/).

-### For Authors (ICJIA staff)

-If you are an ICJIA staff member and want to learn how to manage research publications using _ICJIA Research Hub_ apps, please check out our [Author Guide page](/auth-guide/).